Roy Ngerng: Libel suit over CPF blog post

 On 26 May, Singh sent a letter to Ngerng, saying that four further blog posts by Ngerng and a 24 May YouTube video showed that Ngerng's apology was not "genuine".
 If Ngerng did not take down this material, aggravated damages would be claimed.
 Ngerng agreed to remove the additional posts and video.
 On 27 May, Ngerng offered S$5,000 in damages "with each party to bear their own costs", which was rejected by Singh as "derisory".
 Meanwhile, Singh said that Ngerng had once again "misled" Lee and the public by not removing his YouTube video as agreed upon, claimed that the video was merely made private, and alleged that Ngerng had sent two emails with links to the posts and video to "a far wider audience" including local and international media.
 In response, Ngerng's lawyer, M Ravi, claimed no knowledge of the emails.

 On 29 May, Lee filed a defamation lawsuit against Ngerng.
 In response, Ngerng made an online plea for help in settling his legal fees through crowdfunding, leaving instructions on how to transfer money to his bank account.
 Within a week, Ngerng said that he had raised more than his targeted S$70,000.
 It was later reported that Ngerng had managed to raise more than S$110,000 from over a thousand contributions.
 While Lee did not address the case directly, he wrote on Facebook that "freedom of speech does not come free from the need to be responsible for what one says, either online or offline".
 Singaporean writer Catherine Lim has criticised the lawsuit against Ngerng.

 On 17 June, Ngerng's defence was filed in court by his lawyer, M Ravi, who stated that Ngerng had never intended to accuse Lee of criminal misappropriation of CPF funds.
 In July 2014, Lee applied for summary judgment for the case.
 In a 4 August affidavit, Ngerng argued that his blog post had been misunderstood, and that he was merely asking for more transparency and accountability for CPF monies.
-In August, it was also reported that Ngerng was working part-time at his father's chai tow kway stall.
 At a 19 September closed hearing, Lee's lawyers asserted that Ngerng had "no defence" and asked for an injunction, while Ngerng's lawyer, M Ravi, argued that the blog post was not defamatory if read in its entirety.